 The AAMC has published Virtual Interviews: Tips for Medical School Applicants, which we encourage you to review in advance of your SVI.

 Requests for reasonable accommodations in the taking of the SVI should be made in advance of the assessment’s administration.
 Requests for accommodations after one has completed the SVI will not be honored.

 If you have a disability and believe that you need to request a reasonable accommodation with respect to the Standardized Video Interview, please contact firstname.lastname@example.org to make your request.
-We will respond to your request prior to your interview.
+We will respond to your request prior to your scheduled virtual interview day.

 For questions or concerns regarding the Standardized Video Interview, email email@example.com or call (314) 362-6858.